 “I have imposed upon myself a large, very difficult, formidable task, since I seek to represent the image of the Eternal Master of the sky and the earth—to represent God—and next to Him, one of His most sublime creatures, deified in some way by His contact.”

-Critics were unkind to Cabanel’s Death of Moses: his reference to Michelangelo to literal, his figures to enmeshed, his composition muddy.
+Critics were unkind to Cabanel’s Death of Moses.
+They called his reference to Michelangelo too literal, his figures too enmeshed, his composition muddy.
 But to the contemporary eye, these failings are precisely what make this artwork interesting.
-Look closely and you see a young artist struggling to live up to his own reputation, pulled between the desire to form his own artistic style and the strict adherence to tradition.
+They reveal the artist’s struggle to live up to his reputation, stretched between a desire for personal style and strict adherence to tradition.

 Got questions, comments or corrections about The Death of Moses?
-Join the conversation in the Obelisk chat room, and if you enjoy content like this, consider becoming a member to unlock exclusive essays, downloadables, and discounts at the Obelisk Store.
+Join the conversation in our Discord, and if you enjoy content like this, consider becoming a member for exclusive essays, downloadables, and discounts in the Obelisk Store.

 Reed Enger, "The Death of Moses," in Obelisk Art History, Published April 16, 2015; last modified November 07, 2022, http://www.arthistoryproject.com/artists/alexandre-cabanel/the-death-of-moses/.